-Application on for 1915(c) HCBS Waiver: PA.0593.R02.00 - Jul 01, 2016 Page 222 of 248 Appena lix I: Financial Accountability I-2: Rates, Billing and Claims (3 of 3) pa wa Elling Validation Process.
-Describe the process for validating provider billings to produce the carticipation, including the mechanism(s) to assure that all claims for payment are made only: (as eligible for Medicaid waiver payment on the date of service; (b) when the service was included proved service plan; and, (c) the services were provided:) when the individual M se th rovider billings are verified through PROMISe.
-PROMISe includes edits to determine if the par ledicaid payment on the date of service and ensure that the service was part of the participant's ervice is approved for payment by PROMISe only if the service is authorized and there are sufficient participant's service plan.
-Validation that the service has been provided occurs through the afthe year. service plan.
-The cient units available on (ir pr Illing and Claims Record Maintenance Requirement.
-Records documenting the audit trail of an acluding supporting documentation) are maintained by the Medicaid agency, the operating agency oviders of waiver services for a minimum period of 3 years as required in 45 CFR §92.42. v Append lix I: Financial Accountability I-3: Payment (1 of 7) a.
-M ethod of payments MMIS (select one): Payments for all waiver services are made through an approved Medicaid Management In (MMIS). formation System Payments for some, but not all, waiver services are made through an approved MMIS.
-Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the procest payments and the entity that processes payments; (c) and how an audit trail is maintained for funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claim on the CMS-64: r all state and federal Payments for waiver services are not made through an approved MMIS.
-Specify: (a) the process by which payments are made and the entity that processes payments, which system(s) the payments are processed; (c) how an audit trail is maintained for all state expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of the CMS-64: e and federal funds Payments for waiver services are made by a managed care entity or entities.
-The managed monthly capitated payment per eligible enrollee through an approved MMIS.
-Describe how payments are made to the managed care entity or entities: care entity is paid a
+Application for 1915(c) HCBS Waiver: Draft PA.006.02.08 - Mar 01, 2021 Page 229 of 258 Appendix I: Financial Accountability I-2: Rates, Billing and Claims (3 of 3) d.
+Billing Validation Process.
+Describe the process for validating provider billings to prod participation, including the mechanism(s) to assure that all claims for payment are made was eligible for Medicaid waiver payment on the date of service; (b) when the service was approved service plan; and, (c) the services were provided: e only: (a) when the individual Provider billings are verified through PROMISe.
+PROMISe includes edits to determine a Medicaid payment on the date of service and ensure that the service was part of the part service is approved for payment by PROMISe only if the service is authorized and there the participant's service plan.
+Validation that the service has been provided occurs through the year. ticipant's service plan.
+The are sufficient units available on e.
+Billing and Claims Record Maintenance Requirement.
+Records documenting the audit and (including supporting documentation) are maintained by the Medicaid agency, the operator providers of waiver services for a minimum period of 3 years as required in 45 CFR §92. ating agency (if applicable), and Appendix I: Financial Accountability I-3: Payment (1 of 7) a.
+Method of payments MMIS (select one): Payments for all waiver services are made through an approved Medicaid Manage (MMIS). ement Information System Payments for some, but not all, waiver services are made through an approved MM MIS.
+Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the payments and the entity that processes payments; (c) and how an audit trail is main funds expended outside the MMIS; and, (d) the basis for the draw of federal funds a on the CMS-64: tained for all state and federal Payments for waiver services are not made through an approved MMIS.
+Specify: (a) the process by which payments are made and the entity that processes p which system(s) the payments are processed; (c) how an audit trail is maintained for expended outside the MMIS; and, (d) the basis for the draw of federal funds and clatthe CMS-64: r all state and federal funds Payments for waiver services are made by a managed care entity or entities.
+The monthly capitated payment per eligible enrollee through an approved MMIS.
+Describe how payments are made to the managed care entity or entities: nanaged care entity is paid a